 Health Insurance: All full-time students must have health insurance that meets the university’s requirements.

-Trainings: All new undergraduate students must complete three online education courses - Alcohol, Sexual Assault Prevention and Mental Health.
+Trainings: All new undergraduate students must complete three online education courses - Alcohol and Sexual Assault Prevention.

 Visit the University Health Services website for more information on these topics.